wwoast/redpanda-lineage/README.md

 ## Summary

-The global red panda population is estimated at under 10,000 animals, and between 500-1000 of these animals are distributed across zoos worldwide.
+The global red panda population is estimated at under 10,000 animals, and around 1000 of these animals are distributed across zoos worldwide.

 The Red Panda Lineage dataset is a flat-file human-editable dataset of pandas.
 A small group of passionate red panda lovers manually curates this dataset by making updates or commits to this repository.